 Question: How do I find a local upholsterer?

 Answer: We’re big believers in word-of-mouth so ask around to see if anyone you know has good recommendations.
 Take notes from our list above on what to look for when meeting with upholsterers.
 This will help streamline the process and help you complete your dream upholstery project with ease!

 We know how tempting it is to walk into a furniture store and select an item to show up at your door just a few weeks later.
 This process can be simple but rarely gives way to creative control.

-Our DIY community likes to take things into their own hands and design in a unique way to them and their tastes.
-If this sounds like you, then we recommend you buy your own materials when reupholstering a piece of furniture and head into your local upholstery shop to take your project to the next level.
+Our DIY community likes to take things into their own hands and design unique to them and their tastes.
+If this sounds like you, we recommend you buy your own materials when reupholstering a piece of furniture and head into your local upholstery shop to take your project to the next level.

 10 thoughts on “Upholstery Shop Question: Should You Buy Your Own Materials?”